unredacted-word/spectacle/book/foreword.md

 If you’re looking for a translation that aims to stay faithful to Debord’s classical French prose, this book is not that.
-There are editions perfectly suited for that purpose, I would direct you to the translations by Ken Knabb, Donald Nichonson-Smith, or Fredy Perlman—all of which I referenced extensively during the preparation of this book.
+There are editions perfectly suited for that purpose, I would direct you to the translations by Ken Knabb, Donald Nicholson-Smith, or Fredy Perlman—all of which I referenced extensively during the preparation of this book.
 I’d especially like to point out how valuable Ken Knabb’s annotated translation has been as a resource for this edition.
 His work handed me many of these references, and was instrumental in